-This refers to the multi-channel approach to marketing, selling, and serving customers in a way that creates an integrated customer experience.
-COVID-19 has led to a paradigm shift int eh need for most businesses to adopt online strategies.
+This refers to an approach marketing, selling, and serving customers in a way that creates an integrated customer experience.
+COVID-19 has led to a shift in the need for most businesses to adopt online strategies.
 At the same time, bricks-and-mortar business remain a critical element for most businesses.
 The future of sales and customer interaction will be increasingly in the online environment; however, the physical store will play a critical role for direct customer interface and distribution.